Frequently asked questions

 These frequently asked questions are intended to help explain the data on the Progress reporting dashboards.
 Definitions of the data can be viewed here.

-The time period for the data is from April 2017 to the date stated at the top of the webpage, unless otherwise indicated.
-This reflects Room to Breathe early works which commenced in April 2017.
+The time period for the data is from 1 July 2024 to the date stated at the top of the webpage, unless otherwise indicated.

-Contracts awarded is the value of the contract awarded to a construction company before a project commences.
-Total expenditure includes all construction and associated delivery costs, such as engaging architects or draftspeople for design work, adjusting the scope, and project variances.
+Contracts awarded is the value of the contract awarded to a company before a project commences.
+Total expenditure includes all construction and associated delivery costs, including scope adjustments and project variations.

 The number of total homes includes vacant homes.
 A home is considered vacant (not occupied) if it is going to be demolished and replaced with a new home, where it is undergoing upgrade or maintenance work, or pending allocation to a tenant.
 Communities receiving significant work under the program may have a high number of vacant homes.